 These treatises and books discuss the English origins of impeachment, debates at the Constitutional Convention, and the development of procedures and practices.
 The following are recommendations of scholarly resources, unless otherwise noted in the annotations.
 Popular accounts written during the Watergate era and the Clinton impeachment proceedings, which are not listed but can be found in the Library’s collection, should be consulted with the understanding that they may be written from a partisan viewpoint.
 The resources in this list are organized in alphabetical order by author.

 Bibliographies are curated lists of resources, sometimes focusing on a specific topic.
-Many researchers and reference librarians have compiled resources related to impeachment and organized them into bibliographies, thereby reducing the amount of time that a researcher will have to spend finding books, articles, and other materials related to their research topic.
+Many researchers and reference librarians have compiled resources related to impeachment and organized them into bibliographies, thereby reducing the amount of time that a researcher will have to spend finding books, articles, and other materials related to their research topic (including the Law Library of Congress External, for a prior Special Presentation on the Impeachment Trial of President Andrew Johnson).
 The bibliographies below are organized in reverse chronological order, with the newest publications listed first.

 The subscription resources marked with a padlock are available to researchers on-site at the Library of Congress.
 If you are unable to visit the Library, you may be able to access these resources through your local public or academic library.